Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc_enhanced.md

 In this scenario, several ApplicationSwComponentTypes are iterating over the same large set of data.
 This means each ApplicationSwComponentType implements one out of many steps of a complex data processing algorithm applied to the same piece of data.

+<-------------- multimodal context
+This diagram illustrates a simple three‐component data pipeline using PRPortPrototypes: Component A produces data, B reads and transforms it, and C reads and forwards it.
+Each component hosts a single runnable that accesses a provided port for output and a required port for input, showing how PRPortPrototypes enable chaining of data interfaces via assembly connectors.

+• Component hierarchy
+  – Three AtomicSwComponentTypes: Application SW Component A, B, C
+  – Each contains one RunnableEntity (RunA1 in A and C, RunB1 in B)

+• Ports & interfaces
+  – Each SWC has one ProvidedPortPrototype (PPort) and one RequiredPortPrototype (RPort)
+  – Ports expose a DataInterface for read/write access
+  – AssemblySwConnectors link A→B and B→C ports

+• Data flow
+  – RunA1 writes to A’s PPort → B’s RPort
+  – RunB1 reads from B’s RPort, writes to B’s PPort → C’s RPort
+  – RunA1 in C reads from C’s RPort and writes to C’s PPort

+• Key AUTOSAR concepts
+  – AbstractProvidedPortPrototype / AbstractRequiredPortPrototype
+  – ClientServer (data) interface, PRPortPrototype usage
+  – Runnable–Port data access relationships

+• Scenario
+  – Demonstrates existence and chaining of PRPortPrototypes for inter-component data flow in a producer–consumer chain. ---------------------->
 Figure 2.9: Use Case 3 for the existence of PRPortPrototype

 For example, this scenario may apply for video signal processing in camera applications.
 Typically, such applications will not be distributed over several ECUs.
 It is clear that in this case the allocation of several buffers in the RTE is required to implement the individual connections between the ApplicationSwComponentTypes.
 In most cases, the processing has to be executed at a certain point in time in a dedicated order.